Bios597407/Apple-Chunklist-Verification-Creation-Toolkit/README.md

 __Replace Original Public Key with Custom Public Key:__

 In order to utilize custom chunklist files, the EFI rom will need to be patched with a custom public key.
 This can be done with 'replace.py'.
 Just choose one of the 5 public keys and replace it with a custom public key.
+Keys must be in Apple's raw RSA 2048 format (i.e. one of the efi keys and the custon generated pubkey.bin).
 Note that is would require the hardware and ability to read / write efi rom chips.
 Also note that since the first key is generally utilized by official Apple software, patching it will likely result in an inability to verify any future official software verifications / installations and is not recommended.
 Again this is only a proof of concept.

 __Context:__